CedarGroveStudios/SevenSeg_font/README.md

 # SevenSeg_font
- A Seven Segment .bdf font library
+ A compact Seven-Segment .bdf font library consisting of just the characters that a seven-segment display can represent.